pivotal/docs-tap/namespace-provisioner/tutorials.hbs.md

 This section describes how to use GitOps to manage the list of namespaces in the [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap) instead of the built-in controller.

->**WARNING**: if there is a namespace in your GitOps repo [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap) list that does not exist on the cluster, the [provisioner application](about.hbs.md#nsp-component-carvel-app) fails to reconcile and will not be able to create resources.
+>**WARNING** If there is a namespace in your GitOps repo [desired-namespaces ConfigMap](about.hbs.md#desired-ns-configmap) list that does not exist on the cluster, the [provisioner application](about.hbs.md#nsp-component-carvel-app) fails to reconcile and will not be able to create resources.
 Creation of the namespaces is out of the scope for the Namespace Provisioner package.

 ### <a id="gitops-prerequisites"></a>Prerequisites</br>